TheYkk/traefik-whoami/Readme.md

 # Traefik with letsencrypt in docker compose

-Example docker-compose project to run traefik + whoami with ssl certificate easly.
+Example docker-compose project to run traefik + whoami with ssl certificate easily.

 ## Edit docker-compose